Brooklyn born, raised

 well as, Albert Williams, Victor Schwarz, Dave Remelis, Harry Morgan and

 the amazing ‘Smokin' Ed Hubel.
-Ed appeared on the Memphis influenced track Hustler's Lament licensed to Mobile Records' ‘Compilation'
+Ed appeared on the Memphis influenced track Hustler's Lament licensed to Mobile Records' ‘Copulation Compilation - MMR10'

 which remained in the top ten ‘Street Beat' sales charts from 1992